JValtteri/diyduino-hotas/README.md

 # DIYDUINO HOTAS

-A project to create a DIY HOTAS throttle controller.
+A project to create a DIY HOTAS throttle controller from any Arduino or Arduino compatible board.
+The program can be used to create almost any kind of Arduino based controller.

+If you have an Arduino Leonardo or Pro Micro, you don't need this project.
+These boards can act as input device, without the need for custon drivers.

 ## Description

-This project consists of two parts: [Controller](#controller) and the [driver](#driver).
+This project consists of two parts: [Controller](arduino/README.md) and the [driver](driver/README.md).

-## Controller

-The controller with analog thrust levers and buttons.
-Designed to function with any Arduino board
+The controller is the software flashed to the Arduino, while the driver is used to communicate with a virtual controller driver [vJoy](https://github.com/shauleiz/vJoy).

-## Driver
+## Requirements

-To make the device work with any Arduino board, a driver is required.
-The driver is just a simple program that needs to be running to translate the contoller inputs to controller axis and buttons.
-The key mappings can be configured wiht a yaml-file.
-Behavior can also be adjusted: (switch/toggle).
+- Microsoft Windows 7, 8 or 10 (Linux support is planned, but requires a different driver)
+- Any Arduino board